pauliejes/SandboxDocs/docs/tutorials/custom-graphic-tutorial.md

 ```

-Where `extends: customSphere.vwf` is the engine's node interface (not implementation) defining its properties and methods and `source: custom_sphere.js` is a JavaScript file that implements the interface.
+Where `extends: customSphere.vwf` is the engine's object interface (not implementation) defining its properties and methods and `source: custom_sphere.js` is a JavaScript file that implements the interface.

 For this demo, we'll keep the two files in a directory in `Sandbox` > `public` > `adl` > `sandbox`.
 We'll call the directory `customObjectDemo`.
 Placing the files here will make them easy for us to reference later.